waldobronchart/ShortcutMapper/README.md

 ```
 source _venv/bin/activate

+# Export all intermediate json files to content/generated/
-python exporters/adobe-photoshop/scripts/export.py -a
+python utils/export_intermediate_data.py -a
 ```

 ## Adding shortcuts for a new Application

-**The best example you can look at is Autodesk Maya under /exporters/autodesk-maya**
+**The best example you can look at is Autodesk Maya under /sources/autodesk-maya**

 ### Exporters directory setup